Houston Defective Product Lawyer/Attorney

 It seems like every week you hear about a factory recall of some sort, or read a news article about a children’s toy containing large amounts of lead-based paint.
 Hazardous items surround us on a daily basis, from housecleaning products to health and beauty aids to cooking instruments.
 Even the vehicle you drive could pose a risk!
 Common defective product cases include:

-- Defective medical devices such a transvaginal mesh, breast implants, defective IUD’s, Depuy hip implants for hip replacement.
+- Defective medical devices such a transvaginal mesh, hernia mesh, Bair Forced Air Warming Blankets, Inferior Vena Cava (IVC) Filters, breast implants, defective IUD’s, Stryker Hip Prosthetic Implants.